ericasaywhat/Epidemix/reports/draft_final_report.md

 -----
 # References
 [1] **Holme, Petter, and Beom Jun Kim** "Growing Scale-Free Networks with Tunable Clustering." *Physical Review* E, vol.65, no.2, Nov.
-2002, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;doi:10.1103/physreve.65.026107.
+2002, doi:10.1103/physreve.65.026107.

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Real social networks have higher levels of clustering than Barabási and Albert's model convey.
-Holme and Kim observe that often times when one person &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;befriends another, that person also becomes friends with a random friend of that friend.
-As a result, Holme and Kim add an extension to Barabási and Albert's &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; model that generates triads with a certain probability.
-With their model, changing the average number of triad formation trials per time step alters the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;clustering coefficient.
+ Real social networks have higher levels of clustering than Barabási and Albert's model convey.
+Holme and Kim observe that often times when one person befriends another, that person also becomes friends with a random friend of that friend.
+As a result, Holme and Kim add an extension to Barabási and Albert's  model that generates triads with a certain probability.
+With their model, changing the average number of triad formation trials per time step alters the clustering coefficient.

 [2]**Downey, Allen**.
 "Chapter 4: Scale-free Networks" *Think Complexity*.
 2nd ed., O'Reilly, 2012, pp.47-65.

 [3]**Albert-László Barabási and Réka Albert**."Emergence of Scaling in Random Networks" *Science*.
 286, 509 (1999).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Barabási and Albert observe that a common property of many large networks is that the vertex connectivities follow a scale-free power-law distribution.
-They &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;discover this through the use of graphs; they start with graphs with no edges, i.e., graphs completely composed of random vertices.
-Then, for every time step, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; they add a vertex with several edges, where the edges are connected to other vertices based on the principle of preferential attachment (similar to the "rich get  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;richer" principle).
+Barabási and Albert observe that a common property of many large networks is that the vertex connectivities follow a scale-free power-law distribution.
+They discover this through the use of graphs; they start with graphs with no edges, i.e., graphs completely composed of random vertices.
+Then, for every time step,  they add a vertex with several edges, where the edges are connected to other vertices based on the principle of preferential attachment (similar to the "rich get  richer" principle).